camaraproject/Governance/ProjectStructureAndRoles.md

 Each Sub Project has a home page on the [CAMARA wiki](https://lf-camaraproject.atlassian.net/), one or multiple repositories for the API definition and the API documentation (API Repositories), and optionally additional repositories for provider implementations with API code of the transformation function Northbound --> Southbound (Provider Implementation Repositories).

-The wiki home page of a Sub Project should contain at least a description of the scope of the Sub Project, links to the API Repositories which are belonging to the Sub Project, the address of the mailing list on [lists.camaraproject.org](https://lists.camaraproject.org/groups), and the schedule and registation/join link of the regular meeting of the Sub Project.
-Sub pages should contain the meeting minutes, (informal) supporting documents and (if applicable) release information for the API members as defined by the Release Management working group.
+The wiki home page of a Sub Project should contain at least a description of the scope of the Sub Project, links to the API Repositories which are belonging to the Sub Project, the address of the mailing list on [lists.camaraproject.org](https://lists.camaraproject.org/groups), and the schedule and registration/join link of the regular meeting of the Sub Project.
+Sub pages should contain the meeting minutes, (informal) supporting documents and (if applicable) release information for the API Repositories of the Sub Projects as defined by the Release Management working group.

 A Sub Project should have at least three Maintainers.
 The Maintainers of a Sub Project are defined by the union of the Maintainers listed within the MAINTAINERS.md files of the API Repositories which are belonging to the Sub Project.
 It is recommended that there is an overlap between the Maintainers of the API Repositories of the Sub Project, but it is not mandated that all Maintainers of the Sub Project take responsibility for all API Repositories in the Sub Project.